You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Instead, replace server-side image maps with client-side image maps (usemap and <map>) that include proper alt text on each <area>, or use a different navigational pattern altogether such as a standard list of links.

-The WAI-ARIA specification organizes roles, states, and properties into a strict taxonomy.
-Each role defines three categories of attributes it can use:
+The WAI-ARIA specification defines a strict taxonomy of roles, states, and properties.
+Every role specifies exactly three categories of attributes it can use:

 - Required attributes — must be present for the role to function correctly.